Adhoc Trend

 ---|---|

-Lock | Locks the channel’s time position, allowing it to scroll independently for comparison |
+Lock | Locks the channel’s time position, allowing it to scroll independently for comparison. |

-Visibility | Toggles whether the channel is shown in the chart |
+Visibility | Toggles whether the channel is shown in the chart. |

 Color | Sets the display color for the data channel.
 By default, Adhoc Trend inherits the color from the channel definition.
-If multiple channels share the same color, distinct alternatives are automatically applied to ensure clarity in the chart |
+If multiple channels share the same color, distinct alternatives are automatically applied to ensure clarity in the chart. |

-Data Type | Shows the source-defined type of data (e.g., tag, enumeration) |
+Data Type | Shows the source-defined type of data (e.g., tag, enumeration). |

-Name | Displays the tag or attribute name from the data source |
+Name | Displays the tag or attribute name from the data source.
+For regression channels, displays the equation and R² value if enabled in the regression settings. |

-Timestamp | Shows the most recent timestamped value or, when hovering, the value at the cursor position |
+Timestamp | Shows the most recent timestamped value or, when hovering, the value at the cursor position. |

-Value | Shows the latest data value or the value under the hovered timestamp |
+Value | Shows the latest data value or the value under the hovered timestamp. |

 Units | Displays the Unit of Measure (UOM), if available.
 Used for UOM-based scaling.
-Can be edited manually |
+Can be edited manually. |

 Group | Assigns a group label to the channel.
-When Group scale mode is active, channels with the same label share a y-axis.
-Can be string and numeric values |
+When Group scale mode is active, channels with the same label share a Y-axis.
+Can use string or numeric values. |

 Lower | Displays the lower Y-axis limit.
 Value depends on the active Scale Behavior.
-When manually edited and confirmed (✓), switches to Custom Limits |
+When manually edited and confirmed (✓), switches to Custom Limits. |

-Upper | Same as Lower, but for the upper Y-axis |
+Upper | Same as Lower, but for the upper Y-axis. |

 Remove x | Removes the channel from the trend chart. |